By Cesar Millan

 Keep in mind, too, that human treats are not necessarily good for dogs.
 You’d think if a dog would like beef tendons, he’d probably go for a chocolate bonbon, but chocolate actually makes dogs sick.
 There are many things that we eat that dogs are allergic to or literally can’t stomach.

-Your veterinarian is a lot of things to your dog—doctor, dentist, pharmacist, and you can add nutritionist to that list.
+Your veterinarian is a lot of things to your dog—doctor, dentist, pharmacist, and you can add a nutritionist to that list.
 Your dog’s nutritional needs will vary based on age, breed, and other factors.
 Your vet can give you the best advice on what type of treats are best for your dog.
 If you don’t have access to a vet, try your local pet specialty store.
 I have found very knowledgeable sales help in local pet stores.

 Remember, dog treats are a form of affection.
 They need to be given at the right time and for the right reasons.
 You can actually confuse your dog if you’re not consistent in how you administer treats.
 Make sure exercise and discipline come first and then affection.